sksry/drehmal-transposition/README.md

 else:
 avSys.error()
 ```
-into a Book and Quill and sign it.
+into a Book and Quill and sign it with any title.
 Alternatively, for testing purposes, run:
 ```
 /give @p written_book{Transposition:1}
 ```